Healthy Teeth And Gums Mean A Healthy Cardiovascular System

 Gum disease involves plaque around teeth, which is made of fat, cholesterol, calcium, and other substances in the blood.

-The bacteria caused by gum infections enter the bloodstream, attach to the blood vessels and increase the risk for heart disease and stroke by elevated C-reactive protein.
-That is why you should care for your teeth and gum.
+Gum infections cause bacteria that enter your blood, and increase the risk for heart disease and stroke.
+That is just one of the reasons why you should care for your teeth and gum.

 You may not notice gum diseases on your own; that is why it is recommended to have regular visits to a dentist.
 Some symptoms of gum disease are red and swollen gums, infection, loose teeth, bleeding gum, and bad breath.

 Proper oral hygiene with good dental products and regular dental tests can help prevent the development of many oral conditions.
 Caring about your oral health can protect you from other diseases as well.
-Although not everyone with gum disease develops heart problems, there’s always a worry that gum disease may be an independent risk factor for heart disease.
+Of course not everyone with gum disease develops heart problems.
+Still your dentist always worries that gum disease may be a risk factor for a heart disease.

-You can decrease the risk of developing cardiovascular diseases by taking good care of your teeth and gums.
+If You want to decrease the risk of developing cardiovascular diseases, you better taking good care of your teeth and gums.

 You can even help overcome the condition by visiting a dentist.
 If you are suffering from cardiovascular diseases but get stressed while thinking of dental procedures, you can talk with us.
 We can control your fear and help you benefit from holistic approaches to treat any oral issues.